GitGuardian/gitguardian-examples/README.md

 ## Included example projects

-[GitGuardian API Remediaion Workflow Notebook ](https://github.com/GitGuardian/gitguardian-examples/tree/main/api-remdeiation-notebook)
+[GitGuardian API Remediation Workflow Notebook ](https://github.com/GitGuardian/gitguardian-examples/tree/main/api-remdeiation-notebook)

 If you have questions about this repo, feel free to email `devrel@gitguardian.com`